snap-one/docs-driverworks-proxyprotocol/source/includes/54_intercom_state_notifications/_9-MONITORMODECHANGED.md

 ## MONITOR\_MODE\_CHANGED

-This notification is issued by the proxy when the endpoint’s Monitor Mode setting has changed.
+This notification is issued by the protocol  when the endpoint’s Monitor Mode setting has changed.

 ### Signature